Please welcome guest author Garrett McCord and pour yourself a glass of milk; you'll need one with these brownies! ~Elise

 So I had a bottle of Kahlúa sitting about collecting dust and figured that it needed to be put to decent use.
 Now, I'm all for a decent cocktail, but really, I try not to make a habit of breaking out the shaker in the middle of the day.

 That being said, one must be creative and incorporate neglected liquor in other ways.
-Now I prefer my coffee with enough chocolate to kill a racehorse, so is it any surprise that I poured a small amount into a batch of brownies?
+Is it any surprise that I poured a small amount into a batch of brownies?

 I think not.